Browser Fingerprinting: A Complete Guide

 Accenture reports that 91 percent of customers are more likely to shop at stores that provide relevant recommendations.
 To remain on top of their game, e-commerce brands and content providers such as Netflix, Amazon, and Spotify use browser fingerprinting techniques.

-Tracking site visitors allows content providers and e-commerce sites to serve them the content they want.
-Every time a user visits, they collect data to personalize the user’s experience.
 The information gathered must be linked to the identity of each person who visits.
-Browser fingerprinting techniques are efficient methods to achieve this, and they also seem less intrusive than the cookie tracking system.
+Browser fingerprinting techniques are efficient methods to achieve this; and, they also seem less intrusive than the cookie tracking system.

 How Does Browser Fingerprinting Work?